sathia27/sathia27.github.com/_posts/2021-07-17-oauth2-google-with-fast-api.md

 However, unlike Flask/Django, Starlette OAuth registry is using [HTTPX](https://github.com/encode/httpx), So as part of this setup, please make sure `httpx` is installed

-> httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
+> httpx is a fast and multi-purpose HTTP toolkit to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.

 ```bash
 pip install httpx